 Who will be the global leader after China?
 Most likely no one.
-India will be the most populous country by that time, but notwithstanding all that the Indians have contributed to philosophy, religion, mathematics, and art, their culture has never done engineering or mass-organization as well as the Chinese, which is why India is, and will likely continue to be, an economic backwater.
+India will be the most populous country by that time, but notwithstanding all that the Indians have contributed to philosophy, religion, mathematics, and art, their culture has never mass-organization or foreign conquest as well as the Chinese, which is why India is, and will likely continue to be, a regional power only.

 Russia, for the moment, is militarily and technologically strong, but despite the striking recovery in Russia’s fertility rate after it bottomed out at 1.16 in 1999, the number has since plateaud at 1.76 children per family.
 Unless the Russians get it above 2 sometime really soon, I don’t expect them to even end the century with their own borders intact.

 Who will be trying to take land away from Russia?
-Hordes of fecund Indians and Pakistanis, fleeing drought and climate change and pouring forth into a warmer and greener Siberia.
+Swarms of Indian and Pakistani migrants, fleeing drought and climate change and pouring forth into a warmer and greener Siberia.
 Will these people be the dominant force in every place they manage to invade?
 You bet.
 Will they be a global hegemon in the style of the British and the Americans of old?
 Not by a long shot.

 So that, then, is what I expect: decentralization and, in some places, anarchy.
 Not a new hegemon waiting to step into America’s role like America stepped into Britain’s.

 What, then, should a proactive American do?
 Stop worrying about China or other foreign powers, and admit that the problems worth caring about are local or personal in scale.